The Remnant Church Preparing for the Kingdom

 How Great is Our God

 So, how can God confidently declare an everlasting Kingdom on this earth and at the same time know that it will continue for only 1,000 years?
 We see in Scripture several such seeming conflicts relating to God.
 Well, the problem is with us.
 We are such limited beings; we are unable to grasp the infinite immensity of our God.
-At one level He knows all things from eternity.
-At another level He is surprised at what He sees.
+On one level He knows all things from eternity.
+On another level He is surprised at what He sees.
 He is elated, pleased and rejoices when we do well.
 He is amused at our nonsense and ridiculous banter and actions.
-Then again He is shocked at the displays of our depravity and wickedness—it leaves Him grieving and repenting that He ever made us.
+Then again, He is shocked at the displays of our depravity and wickedness—it leaves Him grieving and repenting that He ever made us.
 He offers us the best and we chase after the worst, and it hurts and angers Him.
 But at the same time, over the course of all His various responses to us (we can readily identify with such responses—we are made in His image), there remains His eternal omniscience (that’s beyond us).
 Somewhere in the unbounded vastness of who He is, it all comes together…perfectly.
 Our proper response to Him?
 Let go of it.
 Don’t agonize to understand Him, just fall down before Him, worship, praise, adore and love Him.

-Again, Revelation 20:3 illustrates the principle outlined above: Instead of throwing Satan directly into the lake of fire along with the beast and the false prophet (that would seem logical), God chains and imprisons him.
-God is actively preparing for what He knows will transpire a thousand years hence—even as He sets up His Kingdom projecting His genuine intension of its being continuous with no end.
+Again, Revelation 20:3 illustrates the principle outlined above: Satan could have been thrown directly into the lake of fire along with the beast and the false prophet—that would seem logical.
+Instead, God chains and imprisons him.
+Hmmm… Well, there we have it: God is actively preparing for what He knows will transpire a thousand years hence—even as He sets up His Kingdom projecting His genuine intension that it will continue unbroken on into eternity.

 Why the Catastrophic Break?

-Project into the closing days of the Tribulation: Look at those pitiful people… They’re subsisting in the midst of a perilous, horrific life under the Antichrist.
+To set up one likely scenario, project into the closing days of the Tribulation: Look at those pitiful people… They are subsisting in the midst of a perilous, horrific life under the Antichrist.
 Then…Jesus returns and takes control!
-The suffering survivors are transitioned into the peaceful, bright and bountiful Kingdom Age—what a stunning contrast!
+The immediate reaction is screaming terror—oh no, another conquering despot, more powerful than the ones who have crushed us up until now!
+But then the suffering survivors slowly come to realize that they are being transitioned into a peaceful, bright and bountiful Kingdom Age—what a stunning contrast!
 Jesus displays His wise, good and marvelous leadership and they eagerly welcome and joyfully live under His authority.
-But even with their extended lifespan, eventually all of the Kingdom pioneers die out.
-Then, later generations who have grown up knowing only the beautiful Kingdom life may develop a sense of entitlement and begin to get bored and agitate for more leniency, more input and representation in government—and change… “anyone but Jesus!”
-(We know the scene before Pilate when they demanded that Barabbas, the murdering terrorist, be released and that Jesus be crucified.)
+But, as the beautiful years spin by, even with their extended lifespans, eventually all of the Kingdom pioneers die out.

 Antisemitism?

 And…it’s possible that antisemitism may resurge for one last time.
-Consider: Prophecy indicates that when Jesus returns, the whole Jewish nation will be Spirit-transformed, radiating the selfless beauty of Jesus’ love and meekness—and they will be passionately committed to Him.
+Consider: Prophecy indicates that when Jesus returns, the whole Jewish nation will be Spirit-transformed, radiating the selfless beauty of Jesus’ love and meekness—and they will be passionately committed to Him with eternal, unwavering loyalty (see Isa 59:20–21).
 Under Jewish Jesus, Jews will be the top ruling class.
-Not because they will clamor for power and domination, but because Jesus simply assigns it to them.
+Not because they will manipulate or clamor for power and domination, but because Jesus assigns it to them.
 “Blessed are the meek for they will inherit the earth” (Mt 5:5).
 They will be highly prosperous, likely controlling most of world finance and government.
-Now, these prophesied conditions have been lifted out of context and wickedly manipulated to incite pogroms and the Holocaust in the past and antisemitism/anti-israelism yet today, but in the Kingdom Age, Jewish prominence will become reality.
-In the early Kingdom years Jewish leadership and influence will be sought after and esteemed, but centuries later that may slowly rotate to deep resentment.

 The Unthinkable…And the End

-If the above scenarios develop, it could set the stage for discontent that eventually mounts to where the unthinkable is happening: people are loudly campaigning for Satan to be released and be their representative!
-So, God relents…and Satan is released.
-Whoa.
-The old dragon quickly deceives the nations and incites a worldwide rebellion which is abruptly terminated by fire from Heaven (see 2 Pet 3:10–13).
-So, the beautiful, ideal conditions of the Kingdom Age that could have continued with no end…will end, after only 1,000 years.
-(We use the term, “the millennium” for that prophesied period.)
-The millennial disaster ushers in the Great White Throne Judgement when the heavens and the charred earth are jettisoned and Satan, and all sin and sinners, are consigned for eternity to the lake of unquenchable fire.
+So, the idyllic conditions of the Kingdom Age that could have continued with no end…will end, after only 1,000 years.
+We use the term, “the millennium” for that prophesied period.
+The millennial disaster ushers in the Great White Throne Judgement when the heavens and the charred earth are jettisoned and Satan, death, sin and sinners, are sentenced to spend eternity in The Lake…of unquenchable fire.

 The Kingdom Resumed—and Even Better

 So, a major break occurs at the 1,000-year juncture.
-But then God’s Global Kingdom resumes in a new setting, and this time it can be guaranteed to continue forever, to have “no end.”
-That’s because every trace of sin (sin, that sabotages every utopia—sin, with its innate anarchy and rebellion) will be forever banished.
-And that ruinous, adamic element of our human nature, the sin-taint predisposing us toward evil, will be eliminated (thank you, Lord!).
-That’s when the New Jerusalem comes down through the new heavens to settle on a totally new earth (See Rev 21).
-Jesus will victoriously deliver the Kingdom to His Father (see 1 Cor.
+But then God’s Global Kingdom resumes in a new setting, and from there it will continue forever, “no end.”
+That’s when the New Jerusalem comes down through the New Heavens to settle on a totally New Earth (See Rev 21).
+Jesus will victoriously deliver the Kingdom to His Father—Mission Accomplished (see 1 Cor.
 15:24–28).
-That great celebration will likely also honor the complete merging of the Spiritual Kingdom and the Earthly Kingdom.
-We will enjoy eternity living in the fully integrated Kingdom of God.
+That great celebration may also honor the complete merging of the Spiritual Kingdom and the Earthly Kingdom.
+We will enjoy eternity in the fully integrated Kingdom of God.

 Jesus can, at last, be the Prince of Peace in the way He prefers—no more rod of iron needed.
-With their authority never again challenged, Father and Son will forever freely walk among us in joy and intimate fellowship, and we will live in spiritual-physical bodies that are totally energized by the Holy Spirit.
-Father, Son and Holy Spirit will, as ever, constitute our One Triune God, and we will be His people—the gentle, joyous, perfect, never-ending Magnificent Kingdom—just as He always wanted.
+The authority of the Father and the Son will never again be challenged.
+For us, the Bride of Christ, redeemed and resurrected, the ruinous, adamic element of our human nature, the sin-taint predisposing us toward evil will be eliminated (thank you, Lord!).
+We will live in spiritual-physical bodies that are totally energized by the Holy Spirit.
+Father, Son and Holy Spirit will, as ever, constitute our One Triune God, and we will be His people in that gentle, joyous, perfect, never-ending Magnificent Kingdom—just as He always wanted.
+But…with all the billions gathered there exuberantly praising Him, He won’t consider it complete without you…and me.
+Each one of us is precious in His sight.
+How marvelous is that?

 Seeking the Right Attitude